 - Generic drug- is a drug that is the pharmaceutical equivalent to one or more brand name drugs.
 Such generic drugs have been approved by the FDA as meeting the same standards of safety, purity, strength and effectiveness as the brand name drug.
-Generic drugs will be dispensed whenever available. - Brand drug- is a Prescription Drug that has been patented and is only available through one manufacturer.
-Preferred Brand drugs will be dispensed if there is not a generic.
-Brand drugs are also often preferred because they are safer or more successful in producing a desired or intended result. - Specialty Drugs- typically high-cost drugs, including but not limited to the oral, topical, inhaled, inserted or implanted, and injected routes of administration.
+Generic drugs will be dispensed whenever available. - Preferred Brand drug- is usually a Prescription Drug that does not have a generic equivalent, has been patented and is only available through one manufacturer.
+The preferred status of these drugs is often based on safety, efficacy and cost.
+Preferred Brand drugs may be prescribed to you if there is not a generic available. - Non-Preferred Brand drug- is a Prescription drug for which generic or preferred brand alternatives are not available or the drug is typically not used as a first line of treatment. - Specialty drugs- typically high-cost drugs, including but not limited to the oral, topical, inhaled, inserted or implanted, and injected routes of administration.
 Included characteristics of Specialty Drugs are drugs that are used to treat and diagnose rare or complex diseases, require close clinical monitoring and management, frequently require special handling, and may have limited access or distribution.
 Specialty drugs are often also drugs that require special handling, or special or enhanced patient administration and oversight.